-- 5.5.14 Note: Inspect the tappet/boot kit to determine if the tappets supplied are already pre-greased (a plastic cover should be present be sure to remove the cover when installing the tappet).
-Only in the case of kits that are not pre-greased will the installer need to apply grease to the tappets.
-In all cases, the threaded portion of the tubes will need to be greased.
-Retract the threaded tubes. - 5.5.15 Install the new tappet bushing (161) onto the center post of each threaded tube (16) by hand.
+- 5.5.15 Install the new tappet bushing (161) onto the center post of each threaded tube (16) by hand.
 By hand, ease the tappet bushings onto the center post of the threaded tubes and they will snap into position. - 5.5.16 The sealing seat in the caliper for tappet and boot assemblies (13) must be clean and free of grease.
 Wipe the opening with a clean shop rag.
 Place a tappet and boot assembly (13) in position over the center post and tappet bushing.